6 Things to Do During Your Pigeon Forge and Gatlinburg Thanksgiving Weekend

 5. Spend Time at Dollywood’s Smoky Mountain Christmas

 Starting in early November, Dollywood hosts the Smoky Mountain Christmas celebration.
 With seasonal award-winning shows, gorgeous trees and lights and festive rides, this is one of the best times to explore this Smoky Mountain theme park.
 With so many things to do for the whole family, we know you’ll make some cherished memories at Dollywood during the holidays.
-Make sure to stick around after the sun goes down to see the Merry and Bright Holiday Fireworks show.
+Make sure to stick around after the sun goes down to see the Christmas lights drone show.

 6. Dine at a Local Restaurant